-- Lack of capacity, knowledge and experience to deal with the housing delivery challenges. - Lack of adequate funding (Provincial). - The lack of a land audit to assist with the identification of suitable land for housing. - The need for substantial bulk infrastructure in the most towns.
+- Lack of proper planning - Budgets are not aligned - Lack of capacity, knowledge and experience to deal with the housing delivery challenges. - Lack of adequate funding (Provincial). - The lack of a land audit to assist with the identification of suitable land for housing. - The need for substantial bulk infrastructure in the most towns.